SteveKChiu/lua-intf/README.md

 	lua.push(true);
 	lua.call(3, 0);

 This low level API is completely optional, and you can still use the C API, or mix the usage. `LuaState` is designed to be a lightweight wrapper, and has very little overhead (if not as fast as the C API), and mostly can be auto-casting to or from `lua_State*`.
-In the `LuaBinding`, `LuaState` and `lua_State*` are inter-changeable, you can pick the coding style you like most.
+In the `lua-intf`, `LuaState` and `lua_State*` are inter-changeable, you can pick the coding style you like most.

 `LuaState` does not manage `lua_State*` life-cycle, you may take a look at `LuaContext` class for that purpose.